-Programs Offered

-Bachelor of Science in Bachelor of Science in Electrical Engineering Degree
+Bachelor of Science in Electrical Engineering Degree

 MAJOR CONCENTRATION MINOR

 Electrical Engineering Computer Engineering

 General

 Microelectronic-VLSI

 Nuclear Power

 Bachelor of Science Degrees

-CONCENTRATION MINOR
+MAJOR CONCENTRATION MINOR

-Cyber Security Computer Science
+Computer Science Cyber Security Computer Science

-Cyber Security
+Computer Science Cyber Security

-ademically qualified students to y would in traditional programs.
+^{}An accelerated degree program, called the 4+1 program, will enable academically qualified students to earn both a bachelor's and a master's degree - graduating sooner than they would in traditional programs.

-((Cyber Security Cyber Security 4+1 program, will enable aca

 The graduate portion of the 4+1 curricula can be found in the corresponding academic year Graduate Catalog.